fabiaov/crud-egsys/README.md

 in repo with all requests to do for testing.

 ## About DB
-about the database i initialize with 3 main categories 1 - Casa
+about the database i initialize with 3 main categories \n 1 - Casa\n
-2 - Trabalho
+2 - Trabalho\n
-3 - Faculdade
+3 - Faculdade\n
 you can test with all these Id's in the request for endpoint